Why brand is more valuable than ever in a data-rich SaaS world

 We may not all be graphic designers, but we’re all visual brand experts by intuition.
-You know what feels right in a hot second.
+You know what feels right in an instant.
 A good visual brand sends all the right signals about the company:

 - We’re legit and established